SilverClaymore/KJ-NeoForge-Course-26.X/README.md

 Modding with Kaupenjoe NeoForge for Minecraft 26.X
 =======

-This GitHub Repository is the result of my progression while following Modding By Kaupenjoe: NeoForge Modding for Minecraft 26.X
+This GitHub Repository is the result of my progression while following:<br>
+Modding By Kaupenjoe: NeoForge Modding for Minecraft 26.X

 The Source Code will always be freely available under the MIT-License.